Purchased a sears 26 HP tractor with dozer blade and extended warranty in 2013. The dozer blade specifically says it is for both snow and dirt.

 This is disappointing that this is how they treat their customers.
 I am definitely done with Sears and their BS warranty they don't honor.

-Review about: Sears Tractor Warranty.
+Product or Service Mentioned: Sears Tractor Warranty.

 Reason of review: Warranty issue.